Aksdal Church

-Aksdal Church (Aksdal kyrkje) is a parish church of the Church of Norway in Aksdal village, Tysvær Municipality, Rogaland county, Norway.
-It is one of the two churches for the Førresfjorden parish, which is part of the Haugaland prosti (deanery) in the Diocese of Stavanger.
+Aksdal Church (Aksdal kyrkje) is a parish church of the Church of Norway in Tysvær Municipality, Rogaland county, Norway.
+The church is located in the village of Aksdal and it is one of the two churches for the Førresfjorden parish, which is part of the Haugaland prosti (deanery) in the Diocese of Stavanger.
 The red brick church was built in a long church style in 1995 using designs by architect Stein Jarle Helgeland.
 It seats about 450 people.
 The church, which cost about to build, was consecrated on 27 August 1995.